-- Georeferenced vector data requires a coordinate system on import, if no such data is found, the Select Coordinate System menu opens during import which lets the user choose the coordinate system for the data. - If the Scene Coordinate System isn't defined for the scene previous to the data import, the Select Coordinate System opens and lets the user set the Scene Coordinate System.
+- Georeferenced vector data requires a coordinate system on import; if no such data is found, the Select Coordinate System menu opens during import, allowing the user to choose the coordinate system for the data. - If the Scene Coordinate System isn't defined for the scene previous to the data import, the Select Coordinate System opens and allows the user to set the Scene Coordinate System.

 Shapefiles (.shp) CityEngine looks for a .prj file with the same name in the same folder.
-File Geodatabase (.gdb) The coordinate system is read per layer of the gdb dataset.
-KML/KMZ KML/KMZ latitude/longitude data is always interpreted as WGS 1984.
-When KML/KMZ data is imported into a scene with no coordinate system set, UTM with matching zone is suggested as Scene Coordinate System.
-OpenStreetMap (OSM) OSM latitude/longitude data is always interpreted as WGS 1984.
-When OSM data is imported into a scene with no coordinate system set, UTM with matching zone is suggested as Scene Coordinate System .
+File Geodatabase (.gdb) The coordinate system is read per layer of the .gdb dataset.
+KML/KMZ KML/KMZ latitude/longitude data is always interpreted as WGS84.
+When KML/KMZ data is imported into a scene with no coordinate system set, UTM with a matching zone is suggested as the Scene Coordinate System.
+OpenStreetMap (OSM) OSM latitude/longitude data is always interpreted as WGS84.
+When OSM data is imported into a scene with no coordinate system set, UTM with a matching zone is suggested as the Scene Coordinate System .